LRCFS/lrcfs-file-renamer/readme.md

 To create a new renamer configuration simply modify or add your config to the array of configurations defined in this file and place this file alongside the LRCFS-File-Renamer-v##.exe.

-The application will automatically pick up this modified renamers.json file and you will be able to use it as required.
+The application will automatically pick up this modified `renamers.json` file and you will be able to use it as required.

+In it's simplest form the `renamers.json` specifies the required columns, their expected type/format as well the order and display of these values in your new filenames.

 **Renamers.json definition**